-- (a) for the full-time mode of Master of Science (except MSc in Environmental Management and MSc in the field of Food Industry: Management and Marketing), be submitted for approval by October 15 and the dissertation or project report shall be submitted not later than August 15 in the subsequent year; - (b) for the full-time curriculum of MSc in the field of Food Industry: Management and Marketing, be submitted by April 30 and the dissertation or project report shall be submitted not later than August 15 of the first year of study, unless otherwise permitted or required by the course coordinator(s); - (c) for the full-time curriculum of MSc in Environmental Management, be submitted by October 30 and the dissertation or project report shall be submitted not later than the last Friday in June of the first year of study, unless otherwise permitted or required by the course coordinator(s): - (d) for the part-time curriculum (except Master of Science in the field of Applied Geosciences, Master of Science in the field of Physics and MSc in Environmental Management), be submitted for approval by March 15 of the first year of study and the dissertation or project report shall be submitted not later than July 1 of the second year of study; - (e) for the part-time curriculum of MSc in Environmental Management, be submitted by June 30 of the first academic year, unless otherwise permitted or required by the course coordinator(s).
-The dissertation shall be submitted not later than the last Friday in May of the second year of study and the project report shall be submitted not later than the last Friday in June of the second year of study, unless otherwise permitted or required by the course coordinator(s): - (f) for the full-time curriculum of Master of Science in the field of Physics, be submitted by November 30 and the dissertation or project report shall be submitted not later than the first Friday in June of the first year of study; - (g) for the part-time curriculum of Master of Science in the field of Physics, be submitted by November 30 of the first academic year and the dissertation or project report shall be submitted not later than the first Friday in June of the second year of study.
+- (a) for the full-time mode of Master of Science in the field of Applied Geosciences, Master of Science in the field of Food Safety and Toxicology and Master of Science in the field of Space Science, be submitted for approval by October 15 and the dissertation or project report shall be submitted not later than August 15 in the subsequent year; - (b) for the full-time curriculum of MSc in the field of Food Industry: Management and Marketing, be submitted by April 30 and the dissertation or project report shall be submitted not later than August 15 of the first year of study, unless otherwise permitted or required by the course coordinator(s); - (c) for the full-time curriculum of MSc in Environmental Management, be submitted by October 30 and the dissertation or project report shall be submitted not later than the last Friday in June of the first year of study, unless otherwise permitted or required by the course coordinator(s); - (d) for the part-time curriculum (except Master of Science in the field of Applied Geosciences, Master of Science in the field of Physics and MSc in Environmental Management), be submitted for approval by March 15 of the first year of study and the dissertation or project report shall be submitted not later than July 1 of the second year of study; - (e) for the part-time curriculum of MSc in the field of Applied Geoscience, be submitted for approval by November 15 of the first academic year and the dissertation shall be submitted not later than August 15 of the second year of study; - (f) for the part-time curriculum of MSc in Environmental Management, be submitted by June 30 of the first academic year, unless otherwise permitted or required by the course coordinator(s).
+The dissertation shall be submitted not later than the last Friday in May of the second year of study and the project report shall be submitted not later than the last Friday in June of the second year of study, unless otherwise permitted or required by the course coordinator(s); - (g) for the full-time curriculum of Master of Science in the field of Physics, be submitted by November 30 and the dissertation or project report shall be submitted not later than the first Friday in June of the first year of study; - (h) for the part-time curriculum of Master of Science in the field of Physics, be submitted by November 30 of the first academic year and the dissertation or project report shall be submitted not later than the first Friday in June of the second year of study. - (i) for the full-time curriculum of Master of Science in the field of Chemical Technologies for Health and Materials, be submitted by March 30 of the first academic year and the dissertation or project report shall be submitted by November 30 of the second year of study.